 3. Overloading of the motor

-When the load of a motor is unbalanced, it leads to motor overloading.
-The broken gears, or the completely frozen bearings are also equal culprits of this overload.
-If your running vehicles trip on a regular basis, it is essential for you to chronically disconnect the engine’s motor from its operating line.
+When a load of a motor is unbalanced, it leads to motor overloading.
+The broken gears or the completely frozen bearings are also equal culprits of this overload.
+If your running vehicle trip on a regular basis, it is essential for you to chronically disconnect the engine’s motor from its operating line.
 Right after that, you can rotate and address the problem accordingly.
 If your motor has a service factor of 1.15, do not run it at its cushion factor, i.e 15% on a regular basis.
 This cushion is only present for temporary levels of overload.

 Ensure your motors are effectively balanced to avoid unnecessary damage.
 Get in touch to find out how we can help with your engine balance needs.